onedata/onedata-documentation/docs/intro.md

 Onedata is a data management platform that provides easy and unified access to globally distributed storage resources, supporting a wide range of use cases from personal data management to data-intensive scientific computations.
-It is an [open-source project][], started in 2013, and implemented by the team from the Cyfronet Computing Center in Krakow, Poland.
+It is an [open-source project][], started in 2013, and implemented by the team from the Academic Computer Centre Cyfronet AGH in Krakow, Poland.

 In Onedata, users can store, access, process, and publish their data using a global virtual file system spanning computing centers and storage providers worldwide.